AdaGold/video-store-api/README.md

 In the **"Setup Requirements"** section, there is Wave 0, which focuses on creating the design of this project and setting up the Rails app.
 It also describes the database seeds script provided in this project.

 In the **"Functional Requirements"** section, Waves 1 and 2 will focus on describing the required endpoints for this project.
 These endpoints are described more-or-less in order of complexity.
 It's recommend to build them in that order.
-TODO: Every endpoint must serve JSON data, and must use HTTP response codes to indicate the status of the request.

 **The schema of your database and the structure of your Rails app are completely up to you, so long as the API conforms to the description and provided script.**